Purdue vs. Arizona College Basketball BetMGM Promo Codes, Predictions & Picks - December 16

 Purdue Performance Insights

-- The Boilermakers' +165 scoring differential (outscoring opponents by 16.5 points per game) is a result of scoring 85.6 points per game (20th in college basketball) while allowing 69.1 per contest (131st in college basketball).
+- The Boilermakers' +165 scoring differential (outscoring opponents by 16.5 points per game) is a result of scoring 85.6 points per game (21st in college basketball) while giving up 69.1 per contest (132nd in college basketball).

-- Purdue wins the rebound battle by 11.2 boards on average.
-It collects 42 rebounds per game, which ranks 24th in college basketball, while its opponents pull down 30.8 per outing.
+- Purdue is 26th in college basketball at 42 rebounds per game.
+That's 11.2 more than the 30.8 its opponents average.

-- Purdue knocks down 8.3 three-pointers per game (109th in college basketball) at a 40.1% rate (13th in college basketball), compared to the 8.2 its opponents make while shooting 29.3% from deep.
+- Purdue makes 8.3 three-pointers per game (109th in college basketball) at a 40.1% rate (13th in college basketball), compared to the 8.2 its opponents make while shooting 29.3% from beyond the arc.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.